RaumfahrerSpiffy/HiDPI.io/README.md

 ## Explanation

-This script can simulate macOS HiDPI on a non-Apple display, and create "Native" Scaled options in System Preferences.
+This script can simulate native macOS HiDPI on a non-Apple (or-non-Retina) display, and create scaled options in System Preferences.

-Some devices have wake-up issues, the script's second option may help, it injects a patched EDID, but may cause problems depending on screen properties.
+Some devices have wake-up issues, the script's second option may help in these cases by injecting a patched EDID, but may cause problems depending on your OS version.

 Logo up-scaling may not be resolved, because the higher resolution is faked.